Pleanog/lmu-course-aii/Lectures/Session 06 - Large Langage Models (LLM).md

 > **“This model needs patience and a lot of glue.”**

-This sentence is ambiguous — particularly the word **“model.”** It could refer to:
+This sentence is ambiguous!
+Particularly the word **“model.”** It could refer to:
 - A **generic model** (like a mathematical or software model)
 - A **physical model**, like a plane or sculpture